 Child and Adolescent Studies and the Sociology major offer either a B.A. or B.S. degree.
-The B.A. degree requires 12 semester hours of a foreign language, while the B.S. does not.
-The Sociology with Criminal Justice Concentration major and the Technology Criminal Justice/Law Enforcement major offer B.S. degrees.
+The B.A. degree requires 12 semester hours of a foreign language, while the B.S. does not and the Technology Criminal Justice/Law Enforcement major offer B.S. degrees.
 The Technology Criminal Justice/Law Enforcement Track is limited to transfer students who enter Bowie State University with an associate's degree (60 semester hours) in a technology curriculum and who therefore need only 60 more of 120 semester hours towards completing a bachelor's degree.
 The department also offers minors in Sociology, Criminal Justice and Child and Adolescent Studies.